aws-samples/flux-eks-gitops-config/docs/repository-structure.md

 Contains the [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization/) objects to sync with each cluster (`test` and `production`).
 The repository leverages [Kustomize overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) to apply different security and application settings for `TEST` and `PRODUCTION` clusters.

+## external-config-data

+Contains a ConfigMap created on the `flux-system` namespace to pass values of resources created externally to the cluster to HelmReleases.
+Examples of these are IAM Role ARN and clusterName for aws-load-balancer-controller add-on.
+The sample uses this ConfigMap in the Infrastructure Kustomization to perform [variable substitution](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution).

 ## infrastructure

 Contains the add-ons to be installed on the cluster as well as the [source](https://fluxcd.io/docs/components/source/) objects for the add-ons and applications installed.
 It's divided into two subfolders: